 Our waste collections are zero to landfill for any non-recyclable waste, meaning our waste will never go into landfill and is managed in the most sustainable way possible.

-Where we use plastic, our aim is to favour recycled plastic, keeping the use of plastics to an absolute minimum, and to reuse or recycle everything we possibly can.
+Where we use plastic, we aim to favour recycled plastic, keeping the use of plastics to an absolute minimum, and reuse or recycle everything we possibly can.

 Approval & REsponsbilities

 This policy is approved by the Board of Honest Living Limited and is updated annually.